Athrv-Cloud/led-blink-test-02/README.md

 ##### cmd:  ./ledblink_tests

-1) to generate the compile_commands.json have to give the command cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..   within build folder
+5) To generate the compile_commands.json have to give the command cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..   within build folder
-2) After that if you are running make it will work but test folders has not been enabled to enable give  cmake -DENABLE_TESTS=ON ..
+6) After that if you are running make it will work but test folders has not been enabled to enable give  cmake -DENABLE_TESTS=ON ..
-3) make will work to create executables by including tests,
+7) make will work to create executables by including tests,
-4)  you can give both the commands cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON && cmake -DENABLE_TESTS=ON ..
+8)  you can give both the commands cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON && cmake -DENABLE_TESTS=ON ..